February 14, 2025

 First, I used G2 Grid reports to shortlist 15 top-rated firewall software based on user feedback.
 To go beyond surface-level reviews, I used AI to analyze thousands of user comments, pulling out what IT pros actually liked—and what frustrated them the most.

-I compared those insights with my own research and notes, looking at security, usability, pricing, and reliability.
 I also talked to network security experts, my IT team, and professionals managing firewalls daily to get their take on what actually works in real-world environments.
+Then, validated their insights using verified G2 reviews.
 After all that, I had five clear winners.

-After evaluating 10+ firewalls against these criteria, I found five that stand out, delivering strong security, ease of use, and the features IT teams actually need
+After evaluating 10+ firewalls against these criteria, I found five that stand out, delivering strong security, ease of use, and the features IT teams actually need.

 The list below contains genuine user reviews from the firewall software category.
 To be included in this category, a solution must: